Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 * **Steps to Reproduce:**
 1. Open the **Courses Catalog** page.
 2. Click on the dynamic search bar input box.
-3. Type the search query string `"API"`.
+3. Type the search query string `"API & DB Testing"`.
 * **Actual Result:** The view grid does not update; the "API & DB Testing" card remains completely hidden.
 * **Expected Result:** The search query is parsed instantly, and all matching course cards are displayed dynamically.